Dr-Qiu-s-research-team/DRL_Environment_Exploration/README.md

 ## Introduction

-Given a known environment, planning an obstcal-free
+Given a known environment, planning an obstcal-free trajectory.

+- Model

+The core of the agent is a Deep Reinforcement Model.

+The input is

+- Observation

 ## Environment